 Effective August 1, 2017 customers will have the option of obtaining a Real ID compliant Driver’s License renewal or Identification (ID) card renewal in the Miami County Treasurer’s Office.

 The Federal government Real ID Act establishes minimum security standards for state-issued Driver’s License and ID Cards.
 The Real ID Act, passed by Congress in 2005, is a coordinated effort by the States and Federal Government to improve the reliability and accuracy of state-issued identification documents, which should inhibit terrorists’ ability to evade detection by using fraudulent identification.

-By October 1, 2020 a Read ID compliant Driver's License or ID card will be required to board a domestic flight or enter designated federal facilities.
-A current Kansas license will work to board a domestic flight or enter a designated federal facility until September 30, 2020.
-Customers may wait until it is time for renewal to obtain a Real ID unless the renewal date is after October 1, 2020.
-Anyone who does not have a Real ID on October 1, 2020 will have to use documentation in addition to their state-issued ID to board a plane or enter a federal facility.
+By May 1, 2023 a Read ID compliant Driver’s License or ID card will be required to board a domestic flight or enter designated federal facilities.
+Anyone who does not have a Real ID after that date, will have to use documentation in addition to their state-issued ID to board a plane or enter a federal facility.
 For a list of acceptable documentation, please visit tsa.gov/travel/security-screening/identification.